-nual Renewal Hospital Name Mining Type of Facility Re Term (years) McAllen Medical Center Acute Care \$ 5,48 85,000 December, 2016 15 (a) Wellington Regional Medical Center Acute Care \$ 3,03 30,000 December, 2016 15 (b) Southwest Healthcare System, Inland Valley Campus Acute Care \$ 2,64 48,000 December, 2016 15 (b)
+Annual Minimum Renewal Term Hospital Name Type of Facility Rent End of Lease Term (years) McAllen Medical Center Acute Care \$ 5,485,000 December, 2021 10 (a) Wellington Regional Medical Center Acute Care \$ 3,030,000 December, 2021 10 (b) Southwest Healthcare System, Inland Valley Campus Acute Care \$ 2,648,000 December, 2021 10 (b)

-- (a) We have three 5-year renewal options at existing lease rates (through 2031). - (b) We have one 5-year renewal option at existing lease rates (through 2021) and two 5-year renewal options at fair market value lease rates (2022 through 2031).
+(a) We have two 5-year renewal options at existing lease rates (through 2031).

+(b) We have two 5-year renewal options at fair market value lease rates (2022 through 2031).

-Pursuant to the terms of the three hospital leases with the Trust, we have the option to renew the lease at the lease terms described above by providing notice to the Trust at least 90 days prior to the termination of the then current term.
+Pursuant to the terms of the three hospital leases with the Trust, we have the option to renew the leases at the lease terms described above by providing notice to the Trust at least 90 days prior to the termination of the then current term.
 We also have the right to purchase the respective leased hospitals at the end of the lease terms or any renewal terms at their appraised fair market value as well as purchase any or all of the three leased hospital properties at the appraised fair market value upon one month's notice should a change of control of the Trust occur.
 In addition, we have rights of first refusal to: (i) purchase the respective leased facilities during and for 180 days after the lease terms at the same price, terms and conditions of any third-party offer, or; (ii) renew the lease on the respective leased facility at the end of, and for 180 days after, the lease term at the same terms and conditions pursuant to any third-party offer.